MrkH615/RockPaperScissors-GUI/readme.md

 * Making css, html and js work together.
 * Using event listeners for the user to interact with the program.
+* Researching and trying out many ways of accomplishing a task if one way doensn't work.
 *